oracle-livelabs/security/database/advanced/key-vault/key-vault.md

         </copy>
         ```

-    - Open a web browser window to *`https://kv`* to access to the Key Vault Web Console
+    - Open a web browser window to *`https://kv`* to access the Oracle Key Vault Web Console

         **Note**: If you are not using the remote desktop you can also access this page by going to *`https://<OKV-VM_@IP-Public>`*

-    - Login to Key Vault Web Console as *`KVRESTADMIN`* (use the password randomly generated)
+    - Login to Key Vault Web Console as *`KVRESTADMIN`* (use the randomly generated password)

         ````
         <copy>KVRESTADMIN</copy>